 More than three decades ago, the International Association for the Study of Pain developed a definition of “pain” that emphasized the emotional, as well as the physical, experience of patients.
-This can be particularly valid for patients suffering from degenerative conditions within the spinal vertebrae, which can be extremely disruptive and difficult to diagnose.
-Chronic back or neck pain often takes weeks to diminish, a period of uncertainty that can give rise to frustration, anger, anxiety, despair or worse.

-- Explain how your symptoms affect you emotionally, and ask for a detailed medical explanation of the cause of the symptoms
+- Explain how your symptoms affect you emotionally, and ask for a detailed medical explanation of the cause of the symptoms.

-- Ask for a detailed, easily understandable explanation of the tests being performed and their results
+- Ask for a detailed, easily understandable explanation of the tests being performed and their results.

-- If exercise or other physical activity is recommended by your physician, ask how best to perform this activity without risking further injury
+- If exercise or other physical activity is recommended by your physician, ask how best to perform this activity without risking further injury.

-- Monitor your own stress level, which can be based on sleep patterns as well as feelings of irritability and helplessness
+- Monitor your own stress level, which can be based on sleep patterns as well as feelings of irritability and helplessness.

-Consider the Alternatives
+Consider the alternatives for treatment

 For many patients, the idea of spine surgery is terrifying.
 That is why it is important to exhaust all alternative treatments before moving forward with traditional spine surgery.
 Conservative treatments such as physical therapy and pain medication may be enough to relieve your pain.
 Other safer, effective alternatives to traditional open spine surgery include the minimally invasive spine surgery at Laser Spine Institute.